-The PFBC continues to stock approximately 3.2 million adult trout in 707 streams and 127 lakes open to public angling.
-These figures include approximately 2.1 million rainbow trout; 640,000 brown trout; and 440,000 brook trout.
-As with past practice, the average size of the trout produced for stocking is 11 inches in length.
-The PFBC also plans to stock about 9,600 trophy golden rainbow trout that weigh an average of 1.5 pounds and measure at least 14 inches long.
-Thousands of trophy size brood trout are also stocked throughout PA waters.
+The PFBC will stock approximately 3.2 million adult trout in 696 streams and 128 lakes open to public angling.
+These figures, which are consistent with the number of trout stocked over the past decade, include approximately 2.2 million Rainbow Trout; 686,000 Brown Trout; and 293,000 Brook Trout.
+As with past practice, the average size of the trout produced for stocking is 11 inches in length with an average weight of .58 pounds.

-In addition to trout raised at state fish hatcheries, PFBC cooperative nurseries operated by sportsmen’s clubs across the state will add another 1 million trout to waters open to public angling.
+In addition to trout raised at state fish hatcheries, PFBC cooperative nurseries operated by sportsmen’s clubs and other groups across the state will add another 1 million trout to waters open to public angling throughout the year.

-Included in this year’s stocking lists are the Keystone Select Stocked Trout Waters, a program where sections of 21 streams across the state are stocked with large 14” – 20” trout.
-Under the program, approximately 6,500 large trout will be distributed among the streams.
+Once again included in this year’s stocking lists are the Keystone Select Stocked Trout Waters, a program where sections of 24 streams across the state are stocked with large 14″ – 20″ trout and managed under Delayed Harvest Artificial Lures Only or Miscellaneous Special regulations.
+Under the program, approximately 10,000 large trout will be distributed among the streams.
 The trout will be stocked at a rate of 175 to 225 per mile of stream, which is comparable to the numbers of similarly sized fish in Pennsylvania’s best wild trout waters.
-Locate Keystone Select waters here.

 The PFBC will be welcoming volunteers to help distribute approximately 3.2 million hatchery-raised adult trout to hundreds of waterways statewide throughout the 2022 season.
 The PFBC is proud to partner with conservation groups, schools, and walk-up volunteers to help spread out the trout in local waterways.
 Volunteers are asked to keep the safety of PFBC staff and other volunteers in mind, obey traffic laws while following stocking vehicles, and stay home if they are not feeling well.